lorthos/avro-registry/README.md

 ## avro-registry

-Simple Rest Application to serve as a central registry for Avro Schemas
+Simple Rest Application to serve as a central registry for Avro Schemas.
+Uses a RDBMS for storing schemas and version numbers, hast built in full avro validation

 ## TODO
-* achema validation
+* configurable validation
 * proper content types

 ## Prerequisites